Last updated on December 2nd, 2023 at 04:30 pm

-The Conjuring Movies
+The Conjuring continues to grow

-The History of The ConjuringVera Farmiga in The Conjuring
+The History of The Conjuring

 New Line Cinema released The Conjuring in 2013, with Warner Bros.
 Pictures distributing, amid a pop culture buzz and critical acclaim.
 Initially, however, producer Tony DeRosa-Grund was trying to get the film made since the late 1990’s.
 After hooking up with producer Peter Safran and writers Chad and Carey Hayes, DeRosa-Grund struck a deal with New Line in November 2009 and the project was put into production from there.
 In early 2011, James Wan, hot off his earlier films Saw and Insidious, was announced to direct.